-(Dollars in millions)

-Particulars As at As at

-December 31, 2021 March 31, 2021
+Particulars March 31, 2022 March 31, 2021

 Carrying value at the beginning 832 699

 Goodwill on acquisition - 102

-Translation differences (8) 31
+Translation differences (15) 31

-Carrying value at the end 823 832
+Carrying value at the end 817 832

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the CGU or groups of CGUs, which benefit from the synergies of the acquisition.
+The Group internally reviews the goodwill for impairment at the operating segment level, after allocation of the goodwill to CGU's or groups of CGUs.